 The type of food varies according to the taste of the individual.
 However, the food should stimulate the thirst and appetite of the guests.
 Here is a list of examples of food that a French could serve you for a French apéro.

-• Cheeses: Gruyère, Camembert, Brie, Goat cheese, Comté or Beaufort ou Fourme de Montbrison (and not from Ambert, go team Fourme de Montbrison).
+- French cheeses: Gruyère, Camembert, Brie, Goat cheese, Comté, or Beaufort ou Fourme de Montbrison (and not from Ambert, go team Fourme de Montbrison).

-What French people drink during a French apéro?
+What do French people drink during a French apéro?